yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    This is a release of an API for finding nearest neighbors among points in spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 3.0 (formerly named Release 2.4) is a major change to NearTree, restructing the default search from left-first to balanced and adding hooks to collect information about the tree.

    Release 2.3.2 adds optional returns of vectors of ordinals of found objects